Reduction type of genus-3 curves in a special stratum of their moduli space: Stable reduction and admissible covers

 Next, we assign a label in $\{0,1,2,3\}$ to the points in $\overline{D}$ and the set $S$ of singularities of~$\Xb$.
 Let $\sigma_1, \sigma_2, \sigma_3$ denote the non-trivial elements of $V$.
 Lemma~\ref{lem:adm} states that the label on the singularities is uniquely determined by that of the marked points.
 Moreover, none of the marked points is assigned the label $0$.

 Up to the choice of the numbering of the elements of order~$2$ in $V$, there are 20 possibilities for the decorated graph.
-These are depicted in Figures~(\ref{figs:dec-graphs-I})--(\ref{figs:dec-graphs-IV}) in Appendix~\ref{sec:adm}.
-The numbering of the cases in the rest of the proof refers to the numbers of the cases there.
+These are depicted in Figures~(\ref{figs:dec-graphs-I})--(\ref{figs:dec-graphs-IV}) in Appendix~B. The numbering of the cases in the rest of the proof refers to the numbers of the cases there.

 To finish the proof it remains to describe the admissible cover $\Yb\to \Xb$ and the image of $\Yb$ in $\Mb_{3,V}$ for each of the possibilities for the decorated graph $(\Xb, \overline{D})$.
-Recall from the beginning of Section~\ref{sec:combi} that the image in $\Mb_{3,V}$ of the semistable curve $\Yb$ is obtained by contracting all its irreducible components of genus $0$ which intersect the rest of $\Yb$ in at most two points.
+For more details, we refer to the extended version of this proof in Appendix A. Recall from the beginning of Section~\ref{sec:combi} that the image in $\Mb_{3,V}$ of the semistable curve $\Yb$ is obtained by contracting all its irreducible components of genus $0$ which intersect the rest of $\Yb$ in at most two points.
 We discuss one of the cases.
 The other cases are similar.
-The different types are depicted in Figure~\ref{figs:admissible-covers} in Appendix~\ref{sec:adm}.
+The different types are depicted in Figure~\ref{figs:admissible-covers} in Appendix~B.

 Let $(\Xb, \overline{D})$ be a decorated graph of type III.5, Figure~\ref{fig:TypeIII.5}.

 We number the irreducible components of $\Xb$ as $\Xb_1,\Xb_2,\Xb_3$ (from left to right).
 Let $\fb: \Yb\to\Xb$ be the (unique) admissible $V$-Galois cover from Lemma~\ref{lem:adm}.
 By Lemma~\ref{lem:graph} the label of the intersection point of $\Xb_1$ and $\Xb_2$ is $2$; the label of the intersection point of $\Xb_2$ and $\Xb_3$ is $0$.